 2. Grind Consistency

 This is everything.
 Inconsistent grinds = uneven extraction = bitter or sour coffee.
+No bueno.
 Look for grinders with tight tolerances and quality burrs.
+Trust me, you'll taste the difference.

 3. Retention